JumpTask logo

 2. IT and tech support roles with on-the-job training

 If you're interested in technology, help desk and support roles are great entry points.
-Many businesses train new hires in everything from system setup to troubleshooting, and they pay you while you learn.
+Many businesses train new hires in everything from system setup to troubleshooting, and they pay you while you learn, so you start earning money from the first day.

 Common roles include: